 \subsection{Data Source}

 When selecting the source of data to construct our dataset, we consider the following two criteria.
 First, the news articles must have high trustworthiness.
 This ensures that, except for our manipulated sentences, the rest of the articles are genuine.
-Second, the news events described in the articles must be important.
-If the disinformation presented in the articles is not important, such as gossip news, then these disinformative articles are not good subjects for studying disinformation detection.
+Second, the news events described in the articles must be important to the general audience.
 Motivated by these two criteria, we repurpose the \textsc{Timeline17} dataset \cite{Tran2013LeveragingLT} as our source of data. \textsc{Timeline17} contains 17 timelines, each of which corresponds to a news event.
 Each timeline is associated with a series of news articles that span across a wide time span, implying the high importance and impact of these news events.
 Additionally, the news articles are from trustworthy media, such as The New York Times and The Guardian.
 In total, there are 4,535 news articles in \textsc{Timeline17}.